DIY Parasite Cleanse Recipes

 Potential Side Effects and Safety Considerations

 Unregulated supplements pose multiple risks.
 Some users report diarrhea, dizziness, or nutrient absorption issues.
+These may be signs of parasite die-off, which is a normal part of the cleansing process.
 “What’s marketed as ‘natural’ isn’t always safe,” notes nutritionist Laura Benson.
 “Herbal blends can interfere with blood thinners or blood pressure medications.”

 Popular DIY Approaches for a Natural Detox